acobster/t-hub-service/README.md

     $ git clone git@bitbucket.org:acobster/t-hub-service.git path/to/public/service/dir

-Configure the service by adding a file called `tweb_config.php` in the public service dir (it should be in the same directory as `index.php`):
+Configure the service by adding a file called `thub_config.php` in the public service dir (it should be in the same directory as `index.php`):

     <?php